SawsanYusuf/uganda-cassava-disease-classifier/README.md

 During training, a significant gap was observed between training and validation accuracy.
 While training accuracy continued to increase, validation accuracy plateaued early.
 This indicates **overfitting**, meaning the model memorized training samples instead of learning generalizable features.

-This result established a clear baseline and motivated the use of Transfer Learning.
+This suggests that the dataset size was insufficient for training a deep model from scratch, reinforcing the need for transfer learning.

 ### Transfer Learning with ResNet50 + K-Fold Validation